farnsolo/GUI_Chat/README.md

 The user first interacts with a main menu GUI (main.py).
 It is from here the program is initialised.
 The user is asked to input their username upon initilisation, which is logged and passed to the create_client function when the user decides to proceed to the listings menu.

 When creating a server, the user first inputs the servername.
 After this a new thread running the main server script (serverCPC.py) is created and the servername label is changed.
 Threads are used heavily in this project.
-To allow a user to continue using the program, a thread is used to create a background process where the server will listen to and process receiveing information.
+To allow a user to continue using the program, a thread is used to create a background process where the server will listen and process incoming data.

+In serverCPC:
 `self.t1 = threading.Thread(target=self.server.create_server)`
+`self.t1.daemon = True // Sets thread as background process`
+`self.t1.start() = True`

 ####Code Blocks (Indented style)